23 Jan 2020

 Canada maintains a liberal trade regime.
 There are no foreign exchange restrictions, and import licenses are only required for a limited number of goods.
 Imports are generally subject to import duties.

 Import licenses are required for items regulated under the Export and Import Permits Act.
-The Act lists various agricultural products (poultry, eggs, and dairy products), a number of textile and clothing items, and certain steel products.
+The Act lists various agricultural products (poultry, eggs, and dairy products), a number of textile and clothing items, and certain steel and aluminum products.

 The importation of certain commodities is however tightly controlled.
 Examples of regulated goods include: food products, drugs and medical devices, hazardous products, some offensive weapons and firearms, endangered species and motor vehicles.

 Duties are assessed on the transaction value (the price actually paid or payable for the goods), including commission, brokerage, packing, royalties and transportation to the Canada point.
-Hong Kong and China origin goods were no longer eligible for the preferential tariffs under the Canadian General Preferential Tariff (GPT) Scheme, effective since 1 January 2015.
+Hong Kong and mainland China origin goods were no longer eligible for the preferential tariffs under the Canadian General Preferential Tariff (GPT) Scheme, effective since 1 January 2015.

 Import Controls and Licensing

-The Export and Import Controls Bureau is responsible for administering the Export and Import Permits Act.
-The Import Controls List comprises textiles and clothing, agricultural products, steel products and weapons; whereas the Export Controls List contains agricultural products, refined sugar, peanut butter, textiles and clothing, weapons and nuclear energy materials and technology, dangerous goods, etc.
+The Trade Controls and Technical Barriers Bureau (TCTBB) is responsible for administering the Export and Import Permits Act.
+The import Controls List comprises textiles and clothing, agricultural products, steel and aluminum products and weapons; whereas the Export Controls List contains forest product, agricultural and food products, textiles and clothing, vehicles, weapons and nuclear energy materials and technology etc.

 Food that is labelled or advertised to the public as a treatment for any diseases or physical disorders may not be imported or sold in Canada.
 Food additives are strictly controlled.